 Cons of TMAD

-OMAD will become painful and unbearable as you try stuffing all that food in one sitting and then having to deal with the pain that comes afterwards from a belly that looks pregnant.
+OMAD will become painful and unbearable as you try stuffing all that food in one sitting and then having to deal with the pain that comes afterward from a belly that looks pregnant.

 These are the most common ways to fast.